-The UK NSC policy on Varicella susceptibility screening in pregnancy
+The UK NSC recommendation on Varicella susceptibility screening in pregnancy

 Current immunisation policy is to vaccinate non-immune healthcare workers.
 Varicella vaccine is also recommended for healthy susceptible close household contacts of immunocompromised patients.

 The policy for management of varicella in pregnancy is set by the Department of Health’s ‘Green Book’.

 The RCOG also issued a green top guideline, ‘Chickenpox In Pregnancy’, in 2007.

 The HPA included varicella in its guidelines on the management of rash illness in pregnancy, 2002.

 Varicella zoster virus (VZV) is the virus which causes chickenpox.
 In the UK chickenpox mostly occurs in children less than 10 years of age, causing a mild infection.
 A more serious infection is seen in adults and those with compromised immune systems.
 In the UK approximately 90% of women of childbearing age are protected against chickenpox.

 Chickenpox acquired for the first time during pregnancy can result in serious maternal illness.
 It can also adversely affect the fetus and the risk of this happening depends upon the point at which maternal infection is acquired.
 However this remains very rare.